Skip to main content

 Below is an example of the association process as specified by the 802.11 standard:

-• 802.11 disassociation: previous authentication expired - A client that is attempting to join the service set identifier (SSID) is incorrectly entering the pre-shared key (PSK), or a client left the BSSID without sending a deauthentication frame (could be from a client shutting down or leaving the AP)
+• 802.11 disassociation: previous authentication expired - A client that is attempting to join the service set identifier (SSID) is incorrectly entering the pre-shared key (PSK), or a client left the basic service set identifier (BSSID) without sending a deauthentication frame (could be from a client shutting down or leaving the AP)

 Example: